aleksandar-trifunovic/aleksandar-trifunovic/README.md

 ## I'm Alex, enthusiastic Web Developer focused on Java technologies

-- 💻 I'm currently working as Web Developer at [asioso GmbH](https://www.asioso.com/en)
+- 💻 I'm working as a Web Developer at [asioso GmbH](https://www.asioso.com/en)
-- 📖 I'm currently learning Spring, Angular & Vaadin
+- 📖 My main tech stack is Spring, Angular and Vaadin
-- 🚀 I'm actively collaborating on open-source projects
-- 👣 I'm always willing to work on great ideas and contribute to open-source community
-- 📝 I'm looking forward hearing from you.
-[Connect with me](https://www.alxtr42.com/)
+- 📝 To learn more about me :  [Visit my website](https://www.alxtr42.com/)
+- 🚀 You can also check out [My Blog](https://aleksandar-trifunovic.github.io/)

 ## Technology Stack